StudentRND/Policies/staff-authorizations.md

 ## StudentRND Policy Staff

 A set group of StudentRND staff able to authorize deviations from MUST/MUST NOT policies.
-Additionally, all enforcement actions MUST be reported to Policy Staff as soon as reasonably possible.

 # Rules Apply to All Staff